minhquach8/RAG_v1/README.md

 - Python 3.8 or higher
 - Conda (Anaconda or Miniconda)
 - A Hugging Face token (stored in a `.env` file)
-- PDF files stored in the specified directory
+- PDF files (either in the specified directory for Batch Mode or provided manually for Interactive Mode)

 ## Installation
 1. **Clone the repository**: